CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/flows/execution/invalid-default-values-exception.md

 #### How to fix

-Ensure that the variable shown in the `Variables` property have valid default values, by fixing the inner exception shown for each variable with an invalid default value.
+Ensure that the variables shown in the `Variables` property have valid default values, by fixing the inner exception for each variable shown.

 ## Remarks